 They never come to realize what it actually feels like to overcome metabolic dysfunction.

 It feels amazing.

 Besides what is mentioned in this article on carnivore symptoms and cures, don’t interfere with your body’s natural rebalancing until you’re healed.
-Once healed, I tell people they can loosen up with “tinkering tests” because they KNOW what it feels like to be healed.
-So they KNOW if their tinkering has positive or negative impacts.
+Once healed, you can loosen up with “tinkering tests” because you will KNOW what it feels like to be healed.
+So you will KNOW if your tinkering has positive or negative impacts.